Gan (Addu Atoll)

 The origin of the word "Gan" is in the Sanskrit word "Grama", meaning "village".

 Gan is the second largest island of the atoll, after Hithadhoo, and measures 2.2561 km2 in area.
 Gan was formerly inhabited, but its inhabitants were moved to neighbouring islands after the British naval and airbase was built.
-It has had continuous human habitation since very ancient times.
+It has had continuous human habitation since very ancient times and during the pre-Islamic era was the head island and a Buddhist place of learning in Addu.
 There were large cultivated fields of yams, manioc and coconut trees on this island.
+There were a few mosques in the village.
 A former havitta at island's east end had to be removed to build the runway.

-Gan has now a hotel catering for tourists and is connected by causeways to the neighbouring islands of Feydu, Maradu and Hithadhoo.
+Gan now has a hotel catering to tourists and is connected by causeways to the neighbouring islands of Feydu, Maradu and Hithadhoo.

-This island is not to be confused with two other Maldive islands called "Gan": Gan (Huvadhu Atoll) and Gan (Laamu Atoll).

 Archaeology

 In 1922 H. C. P. Bell visited this island and investigated the ancient Buddhist ruins there.
-These included the foundations of a temple (vihara) and a mound or low hill which was a very ruined stupa.
+These included the foundations of a temple (vihara) and a mound or a low hill which was a very ruined stupa.
 Gan's ruins were the remains of the southernmost Buddhist site of the Maldives.
 The mound, as well as the foundations of the nearby vihara, were bulldozed when the airport was built.